NotePlan/plugins/jgclark.QuickCapture/README.md

 },
 ...
 ```
-(This example fragment is in JSON5 format, but you can also use TOML or YAML formats: see the help text in `_configuration` note.
+(This example fragment is in JSON5 format: see the help text in `_configuration` note.
 Ensure there are commas at the end of all that lines that need them.)

 ## History
+### v0.4.5, 9.7.2021
+- fix: bug fix with empty configurations (thanks to @renehuber)

 ### v0.4.4, 9.7.2021
 - improve: smarter prepending for `/qpt` command